fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 #### Fobnail integration

-[fobnail-attester](https://github.com/fobnail/fobnail-attester) is written in C, and it rather doesn't make to integrate it.
+[Fobnail Attester](https://github.com/fobnail/fobnail-attester) is written in C, and it rather doesn't make sense to integrate it with Go userland.
 Also, it should be noted that `u-root` built initramfs contains only executable - all Go modules are linked into a single binary.
-Unless we want to rewrite `fobnail-attester` there is no point in using userspace that was designed be Go-only.
-Rewriting `fobnail-attester` in Go may give benefits of producing less vurnelable code.
+Unless we want to rewrite Fobnail Attester there is no point in using userspace that was designed be Go-only.
+Rewriting Fobnail Attester in Go may give benefits of producing less vurnelable code.

 ### Little Kernel / Trusted Little Kernel